SuzukoUsami/Platformer/readme.md

  - save system,
  - block traps, when stepped on block disappears or changing to spikes,
  - enemies dead animation,
+ - player dead animation,
  - vulnerability time for player with white shader,
+ - shop for life,
+ - coins drops from enemies,
+ - enemy that shoots projectiles,
+ - music and sound effects,

  ### fix: